Val Romney: 1744 to 1745

-1746 to 1750
+1746 to 1747

+On 6 August 1746, there was a three-a-side game between Long Robin's Side and Stephen Dingate's Side in the Artillery Ground involving "six players esteemed the best in England".
+The teams were Robert Colchin, John Bryant (both Bromley), and Joe Harris (Addington) versus Stephen Dingate (Surrey), Val Romney (Sevenoaks), and Richard Newland (Slindon).
+Dingate's team won the match.
+Hundreds of pounds were lost and won over the game.
+Newspapers pre-announcing the event named John Harris in Long Robin's team, but it was his brother Joe who actually played.

-Romney is not mentioned in 1746 sources.
-In 1747, he played for Kent against All-England on 31 August, at the Artillery Ground; and on 2 September, on Bromley Common.
-On 5 September, there was a "threes" game at the Artillery Ground billed as "Long Robin's Side versus Stephen Dingate's Side".
-The teams were Colchin, John Harris and Romney against Stephen Dingate, Richard Newland and Thomas Jure.
-It was played for sixty guineas per side and the players were especially chosen from those who had played in the two Kent v All-England games.
+In 1747, Romney played for Kent against England on 31 August, at the Artillery Ground; and on 2 September, on Bromley Common.
+On 5 September, there was a "threes" game at the Artillery Ground billed as "Long Robin's Side v Stephen Dingate's Side".
+The teams were Robert Colchin, John Harris, and Romney against Stephen Dingate, Richard Newland, and Thomas Jure.
+It was played for sixty guineas per side, and the players were especially chosen from those who had played in the two Kent v England games.

+On Saturday, 5 September 1747, there was a three-a-side game at the Artillery Ground between Long Robin's Three and Stephen Dingate's Three.
+The teams were Robert Colchin (alias Long Robin), John Harris, and Val Romney against Stephen Dingate, Richard Newland, and Thomas Jure.
+It was played for sixty guineas per side, and the players were specially chosen from those who had played in the Kent v England games above, so possibly they were the best performers in those matches.
+It was ruled that "all Strokes behind as well as before Wickets" counted, and in this respect the contest "differs from any Three Match ever play'd".

+1748 to 1750

 In 1748, Romney is recorded in two single wicket matches.
-On 8 August, he and Colchin opposed Tom Faulkner and Joe Harris at "twos" in the Artillery Ground for twenty guineas a side.
+On 8 August, he and Colchin opposed Tom Faulkner and Joe Harris at "twos" in the Artillery Ground for twenty guineas a team.
 On 29 August, he took part in a "fives" game at the Artillery Ground in which Tom Faulkner's Side won against Long Robin's Side by four runs.
 The prize was 200 pounds.
 Romney was injured but chose to play, possibly because rules stated one was to either "play or pay".
-The teams were Faulkner, Joe Harris, James Bryant, John Bryant and Durling versus Colchin, Romney, John Larkin, Jones and Maynard.
+The teams were Faulkner, Joe Harris, James Bryant, John Bryant, and William Durling versus Colchin, Romney, John Larkin, Jones, and Maynard.

-In 1749, Romney made first-class appearances for All-England against Surrey at Dartford Brent and for Long Robin's XI against Stephen Dingate's XI at the Artillery Ground.
-In July he played for All-England in a "fives" match" against Addington.
-There is one mention of Romney in 1750 when he played in the Kent side that defeated Surrey by 3 wickets in a first-class match at Dartford Brent.
+In 1749, Romney made appearances for England against Surrey at Dartford Brent, and for Long Robin's XI against Stephen Dingate's XI at the Artillery Ground.
+In July he played for England in a "fives" match" against Addington.
+There is one mention of Romney in 1750 when he was in the Kent team that defeated Surrey by 3 wickets in an important match at Dartford Brent.